danya02/slon-winter-2019-lit-club/main.md

 It was a nice sunny day.
 The city of Detroit was bustling with activity.
-For the first time in a long while, the people decided that going out is a good idea.
+For the first time in a long while, the people decided that going out was a good idea.

 The company Virtudyne had undertaken the task of raising the city from its decade-long economic depression, and they have succeeded.
-They have introduced an artificial intelligence designed with this goal in mind.
+They had introduced an artificial intelligence designed with this goal in mind.
-They called it the Autonomous Three-space Logistics Augmentation System, or ATLAS.
+They had called it the Autonomous Three-space Logistics Augmentation System, or ATLAS.

 Its unique selling point was that it always found the most expedient method for completing any task.
 Because of this, it has been able to increase the productivity of every business in the city tenfold in under an hour.
 It did this by micromanaging actions done by every device that could help in any way.

+TODO: This be done as scene where people be like "However can we fix this?"

 In other words, it made everything useful.
 Efficient.
 Effective.